 Spanish Prime Minister Pedro Sanchez's Socialist government has called for the exhumation of Francisco Franco's remains, despite conservative complaints that decree-law should only be used for national emergencies.

-Sanchez ousted conservative Mariano Rajoy in a June no-confidence vote, and has made his vow to remove Franco's
+Sanchez ousted conservative Mariano Rajoy in a June no-confidence vote, and has made his vow to remove Franco's remains one of his government's headline policies.
+"Spain can't allow symbols that divide Spaniards," he said.

 Read more: Spain to outlaw groups idolizing Franco